n-tardieu/reactive-programming-with-angular/README.md

 ## About this repository

 This repot is an illustration of the principles of reactive programming on Angular for a technical presentation.
-The meeting is hosted by Estelle Picq and myself.
+The meeting is hosted by Estelle Picq and myself. find more information in [reactive-programming](https://github.com/n-tardieu/reactive-programming-with-angular/blob/main/reactive-programming.md)

 Thank you [estellepicq](https://github.com/estellepicq) for your advice !

 ----